Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • HWM Msgs Out Rate: A Query Value widget that shows the highest value for the outgoing message rate for the time interval selected.

-• Direct Msgs Out Rate: A Query Value widget that shows the outgoing Direct message rate (messages per second) on the selected bridges.
+• Last Direct Msgs Out Rate: A query value widget that shows the last outgoing Direct message rate (messages per second) on the selected bridges.

 • Outgoing Direct Message Rate on Bridges (msgs/sec): A Timeseries Widget that shows a graph of the outgoing Direct message rate (messages per second) over the selected time interval.

-• Persistent Msgs Out Rate: A Query Value widget that shows the outgoing Persistent message rate (messages per second) on the selected bridges.
+• Last Persistent Msgs Out Rate: A query value widget that shows the last outgoing Persistent message rate (messages per second) on the selected bridges.

 • Outgoing Persistent Message Rate on Bridges (msgs/sec): A Timeseries Widget that shows a graph of the outgoing Persistent message rate (messages per second) over the selected time interval.

-• Non-Persistent Msgs Out Rate: A Query Value widget that shows the outgoing Non-Persistent message rate (messages per second) on the selected bridges.
+• Last Non-Persistent Out Rate: A query value widget that shows the last outgoing Non-Persistent message rate (messages per second) on the selected bridges.

 • Outgoing Non-Persistent Message Rate on Bridges (msgs/sec): A Timeseries Widget that shows a graph of the outgoing Non-Persistent message rate (messages per second) over the selected time interval.